2021–22 Ulster Rugby season: Autumn international break

+Second block

-After the break, John Cooney returned to action for a 20-10 away win over Leinster, with the back row of Marcus Rea, Nick Timoney and David McCann impressing, but this was followed by a disappointing away loss to Ospreys, in which wing Craig Gilroy made his 200th appearance for Ulster.
+After the break, John Cooney returned to action for a 20–10 away win over Leinster, with the back row of Marcus Rea, Nick Timoney and David McCann impressing, but this was followed by a disappointing away loss to Ospreys, in which wing Craig Gilroy made his 200th appearance for Ulster.

 Having been awarded development contracts at the start of the season, scrum-half Nathan Doak and wing Ethan McIlroy signed long-term senior contracts in December - Doak for four years, McIlroy for three.

 It was announced that Former head coach Neil Doak would return to Ulster as elite player development officer for the academy in early 2022.

 Ulster opened their Champions Cup season on 11 December with an away win against Clermont, which marked Duane Vermeulen's debut for the province.
 The following weekend they defeated Northampton Saints at home, with fullback Michael Lowry scoring two tries.
-The next two scheduled URC matches, Interpros at home to Connacht on 26 December and Leinster on 1 January, were postponed because of Covid-19 cases.
+The next two scheduled URC matches, Interpros at home to Connacht on 26 December and Leinster on 1 January, were postponed because of COVID-19 cases.
 Ulster's next game was a tight away defeat to Munster, before the Champions Cup resumed with an away win against Northampton Saints, which marked Nathan Doak's first European start, and a home win against Clermont, in which Ulster built up a 22-point lead before Clermont almost pulled it back with three late tries.
 These four pool victories earned Ulster a two-legged round of 16 tie against reigning champions Toulouse.